-3 2.5.2.2 Horn River Basin
+2.5.2.2 Horn River Basin

-- The HRB region encompasses a large geographic area generally extending north - 5 and east of Fort Nelson.
-It is a region with significant 'unconventional' natural gas - 6 reserves which are contained in shale formations and require new techniques (e.g., - 7 hydraulic fracturing) to extract the gas. - 8 BC Hydro currently serves the Fort Nelson region, but not the HRB.
-To date, the - 9 natural gas development activity has not translated into applications for electricity - service.
-However, issues such as climate change and GHG legislation may result in - using electricity as a means of reducing the GHGs that result from the HRB shale - gas production, processing and transportation.
+The HRB region encompasses a large geographic area generally extending north and east of Fort Nelson.
+It is a region with significant 'unconventional' natural gas reserves which are contained in shale formations and require new techniques (e.g., hydraulic fracturing) to extract the gas.

+BC Hydro currently serves the Fort Nelson region, but not the HRB.
+To date, the natural gas development activity has not translated into applications for electricity service.
+However, issues such as climate change and GHG legislation may result in using electricity as a means of reducing the GHGs that result from the HRB shale gas production, processing and transportation.

-- Figure 2-12 shows the expected peak load growth for the Fort Nelson area (not - 2 including HRB electrification) as well as three peak demand scenarios, for the - 3 combined Fort Nelson and HRB region.
-These three regional scenarios were - 4 developed using the mid Fort Nelson peak load forecast along with three HRB - 5 electric load scenarios and supply capability used for the IRP.
-In each case, it is - assumed that BC Hydro continues to serve existing and new Fort Nelson area load. - 7 In developing the HRB electric load scenarios, BC Hydro considered the implications - 8 of changing load requirements associated with changing natural gas production - 9 volumes over a long time period in its analysis of alternatives in Chapter 6.
-The - resulting electric load scenarios associated with the HRB vary from about 350 MW of - peak demand in the Low scenario to about 1,000 MW in the High scenario, by - F2033.
-In the Mid scenario for the combined Fort Nelson/HRB region an incremental - 13 350 MW of firm load-serving capability could be required by F2023, growing to - approximately 600 MW by F2033.
+Figure 2-12 shows the two HRB electric load scenarios (peak demand), along with 1 the Fort Nelson mid peak demand (not including HRB electrification) and supply 2 capability, that were developed for the IRP.
+In each case, it is assumed that 3 BC Hydro continues to serve existing and new Fort Nelson load.
+A 20-year outlook is 4 provided, as BC Hydro considered the implications of changing load requirements 5 associated with changing gas production volumes over a long time period in its 6 analysis of alternatives in Chapter 6.
+For the mid Fort Nelson/HRB scenario, an 7 incremental 350 MW of firm load-serving capability could be required by F2023, 8